ajamesl/mini-whisper-agent/README.md

-# Mini Whisper Agent
+# 🤖 Mini Whisper Agent

-> 🚀 **A fun 24-hour project!** A voice-controlled assistant that uses OpenAI Whisper (tiny) for speech recognition to execute voice commands like Google searches and ChatGPT interactions.
+> **A fun 24-hour project:** A voice-controlled assistant that uses OpenAI Whisper (tiny) for speech recognition to execute voice commands like Google searches and ChatGPT interactions.

 ## Features